AEC Regal IV: History

 Over 2,600 were built, London Transport was the largest operator, purchasing over 700, while British European Airways purchased 64 as coaches.
 Production for UK market finished in 1955 with the introduction of the AEC Reliance but it remained in production for export markets until the 1960s.

+Exports

+New Zealand

+At least 117 Regal IV vehicles were exported to New Zealand between 1952 and 1955.
+For Christchurch and New Plymouth, these were specifically to replace the city's tram networks.